Helium: Controlled atmospheres

 Helium is used as a protective gas in growing silicon and germanium crystals, in titanium and zirconium production, and in gas chromatography, because it is inert.
 Because of its inertness, thermally and calorically perfect nature, high speed of sound, and high value of the heat capacity ratio, it is also useful in supersonic wind tunnels and impulse facilities.

 Gas tungsten arc welding

-Helium is used as a shielding gas in arc welding processes on materials that at welding temperatures are contaminated and weakened by air or nitrogen.
+Helium is used as a shielding gas in arc welding processes on materials that are contaminated and weakened by air or nitrogen at welding temperatures.
 A number of inert shielding gases are used in gas tungsten arc welding, but helium is used instead of cheaper argon especially for welding materials that have higher heat conductivity, like aluminium or copper.

 Minor uses

 Industrial leak detection

 One industrial application for helium is leak detection.
 Because helium diffuses through solids three times faster than air, it is used as a tracer gas to detect leaks in high-vacuum equipment (such as cryogenic tanks) and high-pressure containers.
 The tested object is placed in a chamber, which is then evacuated and filled with helium.
 The helium that escapes through the leaks is detected by a sensitive device (helium mass spectrometer), even at the leak rates as small as 10−9 mbar·L/s (10−10 Pa·m3/s).
 The measurement procedure is normally automatic and is called helium integral test.
 A simpler procedure is to fill the tested object with helium and to manually search for leaks with a hand-held device.

 Helium leaks through cracks should not be confused with gas permeation through a bulk material.
 While helium has documented permeation constants (thus a calculable permeation rate) through glasses, ceramics, and synthetic materials, inert gases such as helium will not permeate most bulk metals.